elatov/elatov.github.io/_posts/2012-10-09-vcap5-dca-objective-2-2-configure-and-maintain-vlans-pvlans-and-vlan-settings.md

 If you want to allow multiple VLANs through a single physical switch port then setup a VLAN Trunk on the physical switch and do VST from the Standard Virtual Switch or Distributed Virtual Switch.
 If you plan to do VGT then set the VLAN to 4095 on the SVS or set a port group type to VLAN Trunk for the DVS.

 To configure VST on the SVS (Standard Virtual Switch), click properties on the vSwitch, then select a port-group and then click edit.
-Then Under the &#8220;General&#8221; tab assign a VLAN under &#8220;VLAN ID&#8221;.
+Then Under the "General" tab assign a VLAN under "VLAN ID".
 The window looks like this:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2012/09/vst_svs.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2012/09/vst_svs.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2012/09/vst_svs.png" alt="vst svs VCAP5 DCA Objective 2.2 – Configure and Maintain VLANs, PVLANs and VLAN Settings " title="vst_svs" width="523" height="646" class="alignnone size-full wp-image-4002" /></a>

 To do the same thing on the DVS (Distributed Virtual Switch).
-Go To &#8220;Networking&#8221; View -> Right Click on your DVPortGroup and Select &#8220;Edit Settings -> Click on VLAN -> Change the &#8220;VLAN type&#8221; to VLAN and assign a VLAN ID.
+Go To "Networking" View -> Right Click on your DVPortGroup and Select "Edit Settings -> Click on VLAN -> Change the "VLAN type" to VLAN and assign a VLAN ID.
 It will look like this:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2012/09/vst_dvs.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2012/09/vst_dvs.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2012/09/vst_dvs.png" alt="vst dvs VCAP5 DCA Objective 2.2 – Configure and Maintain VLANs, PVLANs and VLAN Settings " title="vst_dvs" width="684" height="504" class="alignnone size-full wp-image-4003" /></a>